ryanadler/downloadSplunk/README.md

-These scripts were created to allow developers/Splunk administrators to pull the latest or specific versions of Splunk and forwarders for their environments.
-Instead of going through Splunk's GUI, we do this programatically using bash, or PowerShell scripting.
+# These scripts were created to allow anyone to pull either latest
+# or specific versions of Splunk into their environments.
+# Please use responsibly.